 To top it all off, there is Nema’s wisdom that bubbles throughout.
 Along with delicious cookies, she dishes out parenting gold such as: “You work hard enough, you can be anything.”
 Or “You teach someone to fish and they will stink.
 You teach someone to bake and they will have a sweet life.”

 There is always sage wisdom and a happy ending

 She offers up my personal favorite when Suzie admits to being confused about living her life as if she were following a recipe that she ultimately doesn’t want to eat: “Our tastes can change.
 Sometimes the best meals are ones with no recipe at all.
 Only you know what can make you full.”

 I won’t spoil the ending here or spoil anything by saying that there is in fact a happy ending.
 Happy endings are a given with the movies in the “It’s A Wonderful Lifetime” lineup which is a huge part of their charm for me.
-In a year that has made it impossible to plan anything, I crave the predictability and certainty of a story that rolls out as smoothly as dough and wraps up as neatly as a gift that is meant to be slipped under the tree on Christmas Eve.
+In another turbulent year that has made it difficult to plan anything, I crave the predictability and certainty of a story that rolls out as smoothly as dough and wraps up as neatly as a gift that is meant to be slipped under the tree on Christmas Eve.